panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

 ```
 In this part, we define the specifications for our Service:

-- `type: ClusterIP`: It specifies that the Service is of type ClusterIP.
+- `type: ClusterIP`: Specifies that the Service is of type ClusterIP.
-- `selector`: This is used to match pods for this service, and in this case, it selects pods with the label `app: api`.
+- `selector`: Used to match pods for this service, and in this case, it selects pods with the label `app: api`.
-- `ports`: Here, we define a port named `web` with TCP protocol, and it will be available on port `3000`, targeting the pods on their port `3000`.
+- `ports`: Defines a port named `web` with TCP protocol, available on port `3000`, targeting the pods on their port `3000`.

 ### ServiceMonitor
-Let's break down the  Kubernetes ServiceMonitor YAML file in a clear and user-friendly way:
+Let's break down the Kubernetes ServiceMonitor YAML file in a clear and simple way:

 #### API Version and Kind:
 ```yaml